Linduyyy/Project-3-HR-Employee/README.md

 group by department;
 ```

-## Key Insights
+## 📌 Key Insights

 - The majority of employees are between 25 and 34 years old.
-- The turnover rate is highest in the Sales department.
+- The turnover rate is highest in the **Sales** department.
-- Remote work employees show slightly different age distributions compared to those at headquarters.
+- Remote workers tend to be older on average than those in headquarters.
+- Gender distribution varies significantly across departments like Engineering and Human Resources.

-## Conclusion
+## ✅ Conclusion

-This project serves as a comprehensive introduction to SQL for data analyst, converting database set up, data cleaning, exploratory data analysis.
+This project demonstrates the end-to-end process of data analysis: from database setup, cleaning, exploration, to visualization.
+It showcases my foundational SQL and Power BI skills in solving real-world HR questions.

 ## How to Use :